dhsorens/FinCert/theories/README.md

 # Theories

-This subdirectory contains the theory of smart contracts.
-We study the computational structure of smart contracts in order to support reasoning about its meta properties.
-These include upgradeability properties, as well as properties of multiple contracts taken as a whole.

-The first, fundamental notion we introduce is that of a morphism of contracts.
+This subdirectory contains the theoretical tools we use to target meta properties of smart contracts.
+The tools housed here include contract morphisms, bisimulations, and bigraphs.

+We give a (very) short summary here, but for full details, please see the thesis text [which can be found here](../sorensen-phd-thesis.pdf).

 ## Contract Morphisms
 Contract morphisms are functions between smart contracts that relate their